kuleshov/audio-super-res/README.md

   --logname singlespeaker
 ```

-The above run will save its state in the folder `./singlespeaker.lr0.000300.1.g4.b64`.
+The above run will store checkpoints in `./singlespeaker.lr0.000300.1.g4.b64`.

 ### Testing the model

-The `run.py` command may be also used to evaluate samples from the model.
+The `run.py` command may be also used to evaluate the model on new audio samples.

 ```
 usage: run.py eval [-h] --logname LOGNAME [--out-label OUT_LABEL]